1979 Atlantic hurricane season: Hurricane Henri

-Mid-September Tropical Depression
+Unnumbered tropical depression

 This system formed as a non-tropical low within a pre-existing area of heavy thunderstorms along a stationary front on September 19 off the coast of Brownsville, Texas.
 The low appeared to the northwest of Tropical Storm Henri in the Gulf of Mexico and to the east of a cold-core low over Arizona and New Mexico.
 The low became a non-tropical gale center on September 20, while moving into southeast Texas.
 The cyclone continued northeastward and dissipating over Tennessee.
 Sources differ on the status of this storm, with the National Hurricane Center (NHC) initially considering it a tropical depression, while the National Climatic Data Center considered the system non-tropical and it is not included in the Atlantic hurricane best track.

 The depression brought heavy rainfall to Texas, with 10 to 15 in of precipitation between Corpus Christi and southwestern Louisiana.
 Severe flooding occurred, especially in Brazoria, Galveston, Harris, Nueces, and San Patricio counties.
 In Harris County alone, nearly 1,950 homes and hundreds of cars were flooded.
 Two deaths were reported in Texas, both from drowning.
 Portions of western Louisiana experienced 10 to 17 in, resulting in severe flooding, with the worst impacted parishes being Allen, Calcasieu, and Rapides.
 Collectively, 1,400 homes, businesses, and schools were flooded in the three parishes, while 40000 to 50000 acre of crops were inundated.
 In Mississippi, locally strong winds caused minor damage.
 Flooding to a lesser extend was also reported in Kentucky, North Carolina, and Virginia.
 Two additional deaths occurred in Kentucky.

-October subtropical cyclone
+Subtropical Storm One

 A frontal wave formed about 200 mi south-southwest of Bermuda in response to a short wave in the westerlies on October 23.
 After satellite imagery indicated that convection associated with the system was becoming increasingly concentrated, a subtropical depression developed 12:00 UTC.
 The subtropical depression moved rapidly north-northeastward and strengthened into a subtropical storm early on October 24, based on satellite imagery classification.
 Accelerating to a forward speed of 29 mph, the storm intensified further and peaked with maximum sustained winds of 75 mph (120 km/h) – equivalent to a minimal Category 1 hurricane – at 18:00 UTC on October 24.

 Early on October 25, the system attained its minimum barometric pressure of 980 mbar.
 The storm already began weakening and losing tropical characteristics after tracking away from the Gulf Stream.
 Shortly thereafter, the cyclone made landfall near Rose Blanche-Harbour le Cou, Newfoundland, with winds of 60 mph (95 km/h).
 By the time it re-emerged into the Atlantic later on October 25, the system had transitioned into an extratropical cyclone.
 Rainfall spread across Atlantic Canada, peaking at 2.91 in (74 mm) on northeastern Cape Breton Island in Nova Scotia.